Looking for ways to save money on a tight budget? We’ve got your back!

 One of the best ways to save money fast is to make some extra pocket change.
-If you’re stuggling with a tight budget, don’t discount the effect a few extra dollars can have on your situation.
 Even a few extra dollars a week can pay big dividends – especially when it’s combined with some of the other money saving techniques we mention.

 Better yet, you can do this all automatially.
 Trim is a free tool that helps you identify all of your monthly subscriptions, even those that are hard to find.
 When you locate a bill you’re no longer using, just tell them to cancel it, and they’ll do it for you.
 Trim also helps negotiate your cable bills, finds cash back deals, and more.

 5. Start an online savings account

 Generally speaking, online savings accounts offer a heck of a lot higher interest rates than what you’ll find at a traditional brick and mortar bank.
 So, you’re already earning more there.
 Having a separate account for savings is also a great way to help you spend less.
 You can read more about our favorite online savings account here, or check out some of the other offers below.